 You fall asleep and wake up at odd times when in hospital, and it’s not always easy to brush your teeth with water.
 These Geoorganics mouthwash tablets are a relatively new invention – they’re little tabs of toothpaste which dissolve naturally with saliva and can make you feel fresher without the need for a toothbrush.

 Dry and chapped lips are very common in hospital patients – the wards are hot, people often get dry mouths post anatesthetic and they can sometimes be dehydrated.
 This makes a non scented, hard working lip balm a great gift idea.
 Elizabeth Arden 8 Hour Cream lip balm is the ultimate beauty present.
 Non scented and suitable for men and women, it will protect lips and leave them feeling softer.

 Nothing makes you feel better than clean hair but when you’re bedridden that can be hard to come by.
-Until we discovered these amazing no rinse shampoo caps that are a “shortcut to feeling normal”.
+If brushing out dry shampoo is too difficult, then these amazing no rinse shampoo caps that are a “shortcut to feeling normal”.
 Each cap contains shampoo and conditioner which is massaged into the hair (a good excuse for a head massage!) before being removed and the hair towel dried.

 Not having easy access to a sink can make it harder to keep your face clean – unless you’ve got these Olay Daily Facials Water Activated Dry Cloths.
 Super convenient, they’re large enough to be cut into two (getting real bang for your buck) and leave skin feeling spotlessly clean.

 The hospitals will only have disposable razors so an electric razor can make a good present for men.
 Electric razors are easier to use and can be used dry which is useful if the recipient isn’t very mobile.